All Episodes

 Very, very well.

-Warm, for some reason today.
+Warm for some reason today.

-It's not even warm outside.
+It's not even warm actually.

-It actually cooled off.
+Actually, cooled off.

 How are you doing, Stelios?